 You've probably heard of grass fed beef.
 And you might have even encountered products or labels boasting grass fed chicken.
 But here's the truth: the term grass fed chicken is a misnomer, and we want to set the record straight.

+You might be wondering, are chickens omnivores or herbivores?
 Unlike cattle which are natural herbivores and thrive on a diet of grass, chickens are omnivores.
-This means that they have a diverse diet including seeds, insects, worms, and yes, even some grass!
+This means chickens have a diverse diet including seeds, insects, worms, and yes, even some grass!
 But, to label a chicken as purely grass fed would not only be an oversimplification of their dietary habits and their natural inclination to forage; it would be incorrect and misleading.

 The insects that chickens eat are essential for their nutrition.
 They provide chickens with the necessary proteins, fats, and other nutrients that they could never get from grass alone.
 This diverse diet is what gives our pasture raised chicken its distinctive flavor, texture, and enhanced nutritional profile.